kelseyjudson/lucid_client/README.md

     # => (value of ENV['MY_APP_API_KEY'])

-`LucidClient::Asynchronous` provides convenient methods for asynchronous requests, but is especially useful when dealing with ActiveRecord persistence (where incorrect use of threading can block the connection pool).
+`LucidAsync::Mixin` provides convenient methods for asynchronous requests, but is especially useful when dealing with ActiveRecord persistence (where incorrect use of threading can block the connection pool).

     session.post_async( *args )